- West Orange Public Schools

 English Language Arts

-Our curriculum provides opportunities for students to engage in multiple forms of genres of reading and writing.
-Providing students with a choice will allow us to find ways for them to connect with texts they can read, and motivate them to want to both read and write more.
+Our curriculum provides opportunities for students to engage in multiple genres of reading and writing.
+Providing students with a choice will allow us to find ways for them to connect with texts they can read and motivate them to want to read and write more.
 Most importantly, our students will learn to love and use their reading and writing skills to enable them to be successful literate citizens at both college and career levels.

-All K-12 English courses are aligned to the New Jersey Learning Standards for English Language Arts.
+All K-12 English courses align with the revised 2023 New Jersey Learning Standards for English Language Arts.

 K-5 English Language Arts Components:

-Word study instruction is weaved into the ELA instructional block in third grade through fifth grade classrooms.
-Word Study is a conceptual way of thinking about how to read, understand, and spell words.
-It is a rich and rigorous way of thinking about words, how we use them and demonstrates how exploration of orthographic knowledge can lead to the strengthening of reading, oral language, vocabulary, and writing.
-Morphology is the knowledge of how word parts including prefixes, suffixes, root/base words work together.
+Word study instruction is woven into the ELA instructional block in third- and fifth-grade classrooms.
+Word Study is a conceptual way of thinking about reading, understanding, and spelling words.
+It is a rich and rigorous way of thinking about words and how we use them.
+It also demonstrates how exploration of orthographic knowledge can lead to strengthening reading, oral language, vocabulary, and writing.
+Morphology is the knowledge of how word parts, including prefixes, suffixes, root, and base words, work together.

-Reader’s and Writer’s Workshops are taught daily within the kindergarten through fifth grade classrooms.
-The workshop is deliberately designed to allow students to learn skills and strategies while reading and composing using authentic texts.
-These experiences provide students opportunities to observe teacher modeling, practice through guided practice, and the transfer of skills through application.
-During this model the teacher will teach an explicit lesson for the class based on the state standards.
-While students are independently practicing the skill or strategy, the teacher is working with small groups of students in either guided reading groups, strategy groups, or individualized conferences.
-This time allows the teacher to provide differentiated instruction to meet the needs of each student whether they are below, on, or above grade level.
+Reader’s and Writer’s Workshops are taught daily in kindergarten through fifth-grade classrooms.
+The workshop is designed to teach students skills and strategies while reading and composing using authentic texts.
+These experiences provide students opportunities to observe teacher modeling, practice through guided practice, and transfer skills through application.
+During this model, the teacher will teach an explicit lesson to the class based on state standards.
+While students independently practice the skill or strategy, the teacher works with small groups of students in guided reading groups, strategy groups, or individualized conferences.
+This time allows the teacher to provide differentiated instruction to meet the needs of each student, whether they are below, on, or above grade level.

-During small group instruction students are instructed using both decodable and leveled texts depending on the skills being taught and the student needs.
-The purpose of decodable readers is to develop phonological decoding skills, and this is the focus of the text construction.
+During small group instruction, students are instructed using decodable and leveled texts depending on the skills being taught and the student's needs.
+The purpose of decodable readers is to develop phonological decoding skills, which is the focus of the text construction.
 Leveled texts combine specific phonetic patterns, sentence fluency, and vocabulary in a particular text.
-One of the main purposes of leveled readers is that they help target reading skills at different levels.
-This means that teachers can use leveled readers to provide targeted instruction for students learning at different reading levels.
+One of the primary purposes of leveled readers is to help target reading skills at different levels.
+Teachers can use leveled readers to provide targeted instruction for students learning at different reading levels.

 In addition to the above literacy components, instruction also includes the following shared learning experiences weaved throughout the curricular units: